aws/aws-cli/awscli/examples/iam/get-access-key-last-used.rst

 The following example retrieves information about when the access key ``ABCDEXAMPLE`` was last used::

-  aws iam get-access-key-last-used --access-key-id ABCDEXAMPLE
+  aws iam get-access-key-last-used --access-key-id ABCDEXAMPLEGHIJK

 Output::